aioqzone/Qzone2TG/README.md

 > [v2.2][latest] availible now!<br>
 > New photo list API is added.
 We'll fetch photos with the same quality as those in album mode. <br>
 > We introduce a little bit concurrency in 2.2.1a1.
-Hopes this will accelerate our pipeline.
+Hopes this will accelerate our pipeline. <br>
 > For other announcements, see [Discussion][notice]

 ---